NielsIH/SnapSpot/README.md

 - Click "Place Marker" button (center-bottom on mobile, right side on desktop)
 - Markers are numbered automatically in chronological order

+**2.5 Place Line Markers**
+- Click "Place Line" button to create a paired line marker
+- Two endpoints will be placed automatically, connected by a colored line
+- Click on either endpoint to edit line properties (label, color, caption)
+- Drag endpoints to adjust the line position

 **3. Add Photos to Markers**
 - Click on any marker to open the marker details
 - Click "Add Photo" and select image files